-- A9.
-Yes.
-The bills can be treated as tax invoices if all the information that is required of a tax invoice is provided in the telephone bill. - Q10.
-What is the GST treatment for self-consumed telecommunication services? - A10.
+Q17.
+What is the GST treatment for self-consumed telecommunication services?

+- A17.
 When Telco provides telecommunication services for its own use, there is no consideration for the services.
-Thus, such services are not considered as a supply. - Q11.
-If services are provided free to employees, should output tax be accounted? - A11.
-There is no need to account output tax as no supply is treated as being made by the taxable person when services are provided free to employees. - Q12.
-If the taxable person provides fringe benefits to his employees at a subsidized or discounted price, what is the value of supply on which output tax is accounted? - A12.
-Where fringe benefits are provided to the employees at a subsidised or discounted price, the value of supply on which output tax is accounted should be the subsidized price or discounted price.
+Thus, such services are not considered as a supply. - Q18.
+If services are provided free to employees, should output tax be accounted?

+- A18.
+There is no need to account output tax when services are provided free to employees.
+Free services to the non connected person is not considered as a supply. - Q19.
+If the taxable person provides fringe benefits to his employees at a subsidized or discounted price, what is the value of supply on which output tax is accounted? - A19.
+Where fringe benefits are provided to the employees at a subsidised or discounted price, the value of supply on which output tax is accounted should be charged at the final price.

-Q13.
+Q20.
 If I offer phone calling service (e.g. Wartel) in my outlet, do I need to charge GST on the phone calls made by my customers?

-- A13.
-An entrepreneur that provide phone calling service in his premise may not be considered as telecommunication services provider.
+A20.
+An entrepreneur that provide phone calling service in his premise is not considered as telecommunication services provider.
 However, you are considered as reseller of telecommunication services.
-Since you are providing a comfortable and private setting in which customers can make calls in your premise, you are providing 'hospitality' services to your customer.
-If you are a taxable person, you are required to charge GST on the set-up charge in addition to the local call charges mark up. - Q14.
+Since you are providing a comfortable and private setting in which customers can make calls in your premise, you are providing 'hospitality' services to your customer which is a taxable supply.
+If you are a taxable person, you are required to charge GST on the set-up charge in addition to the local call charges mark up.

+Q21.
 Are commissions derived from the sale of telecommunication services package subject to GST?

-- A14.
+- A21.
 If a person is merely acting as a selling agent, GST will be chargeable on the commission received by him if the person is GST registered.
 As an agent the GST registered person concludes agreements in the name of and for the account of service of another person, he will be deemed to have supplied a service.
-His commission will therefore be liable to GST. - Q15.
-What is the GST treatment for a promotion package given by Telco to a new subscriber of telecommunication service, whereby an item (e.g. mobile phone) attached within the package is given free of charge to the customer who subscribes the service? - A15.
+His commission will therefore be liable to GST. - Q22.
+What is the GST treatment for a promotion package given by Telco to a new subscriber of telecommunication service, whereby a mobile phone is given free attached with the package subscribes by the customer?

+- A22.
 GST will be charged on the price paid by the consumer.
-The whole package is treated as being sold at a price offered by Telco to the customer for the service. - Q16.
-What is the GST treatment for a promotion package given by Telco to a customer whereby he is entitled to purchase another telephony service at a reduced price upon a purchase of a specific telephony service at normal rate? - A16.
-GST will be charged on the full price of the first telephony service and on the reduced price of the second telephony service.

-Q17.
-What is the GST treatment on the bad debts due to non-payment of telecommunication services bill?
+The whole package is treated as being sold at a price offered by Telco to the customer for the service. - Q23.
+What is the GST treatment for a promotion package given by Telco to a customer whereby he is entitled to purchase another telephony service at a reduced price upon a purchase of a specific telephony service at normal rate? - A23.
+GST will be charged on the final price offered to the customer which are the full price of the first telephony service and on the reduced price of the second telephony service. - Q24.
+What is the GST treatment on the bad debt due to non-payment of telecommunication services bill? - A24.

-A17.
 Provided that all the conditions of bad debt relief have been satisfied, Telco needs to make adjustment in the GST return by increasing the input tax.

-Q18.
-What happens if the customer pays back the debts after the relief has been claimed?
+Q25.
+What happens if the customer pays back the debts after the bad debt relief has been claimed?

-A18.
+A25.
 Telco has to make an adjustment in the GST return by increasing the output tax.
+Please refer to GST General Guide.